nicolasjafelle/RefreshMenuItem/README.md

 Important Tip
 ================

-If you need more items in your ActioBar like: refresh, help, about us, settings simple extends RefreshMenuItem class and overrides onCreateOptionsMenu(MenuInflater menuInflater, Menu menu, boolean useHoloDark):
+If you need more items in your ActionBar like: refresh, help, about us, settings simple extends RefreshMenuItem class and overrides onCreateOptionsMenu(MenuInflater menuInflater, Menu menu, boolean useHoloDark):
 ``` java
 public class MyRefreshMenuItem extends RefreshMenuItemHelper {